 As you can see, exploring the URLs of a site can give you insight into how to retrieve data from the website’s server.

-Head back to Fake Python Jobs and continue exploring it.
-This site is a purely static website that doesn’t operate on top of a database, which is why you won’t have to work with query parameters in this scraping tutorial.
+Head back to Fake Python jobs and continue to explore it.
+This site is a static website containing hardcoded information.
+It doesn’t operate on top of a database, which is why you won’t have to work with query parameters in this scraping tutorial.

 Inspect the Site Using Developer Tools